The Causes Behind Wrist Pain

 What types of diagnosis?

 We highly recommend seeking professional help instead of self diagnosis in order to find out the exact issue and to recover fast.
-During the physical exam, our doctor may:
+During the physical exam, our Specialist may:

 - Check your wrist for tenderness, swelling or deformity